-Australia is the world’s largest inhabited island.
-It is so huge that we decided to create 2 itinerary options, one for the east coast and the other across Australia.
-Since this country is massive, the best mode of transportation is by aeroplane when travelling between cities.
+Australia is one of the largest countries in the world and the only country named after the continent.
+It is so huge that we decided to create 2 itinerary options, one for the East Coast and the other across Australia.

-The country is made up of 18% desert, one of Australia’s charms is the diversity of species that you can find here.
+The country is made up of 18% desert; one of Australia’s charms is the diversity of species that you can find here.
 Aside from kangaroos are the Tasmanian devil, mistletoe bird, Australian southern cassowary, and short-beaked echidna, to name a few.

 Australia also produces tasty wine, has great surfing spots and unique marine life, and provides free health care to its citizens.
 It’s easy to understand why many people decide to emigrate to Australia.